-The Holy Spirit inspires the work of evangelization, which includes work not only for all peoples' spiritual wellbeing, but also the evangelization of systems and cultures (Pope John Paul II, Redemptoris Missio, nos.
-42, 65).
+The Holy Spirit inspires the work of evangelization, which includes work not only for all peoples' spiritual well-being, but also the evangelization of systems and cultures (St. John Paul II, Redemptoris Missio, nos.
+42, 65; see also Pope Francis, Evangelii Gaudium, no. 178).
 The Church's missionary activity includes a "commitment to peace, development and the liberation of peoples; the rights of individuals and peoples, especially those of minorities; the advancement of women and children; safeguarding the created world," and many other areas of action in the world (Redemptoris Missio, no. 37).

 In addition, action inspired by the Holy Spirit calls us to "bear witness to Christ by taking courageous and prophetic stands in the face of the corruption of political or economic power."
-The Spirit also "overcomes barriers and divisions of race, caste, or ideology" and makes the Christian-on-mission into "a sign of God's love in the world-a love without exclusion or partiality" (Redemptoris Missio, nos.
+The Spirit also "overcomes barriers and divisions of race, caste, or ideology" and makes the Christianon-mission into "a sign of God's love in the world-a love without exclusion or partiality" (Redemptoris Missio, nos.
 43, 89).